drBenway/pixi-vn-wiki/start/labels.md

 The **labels** are containers of steps, they are used to organize the steps in a more readable way.

-Basically the idea of the life cycle of the game is which is started at the beginning a label and is executed the first step of the label.
-After that, connecting the function [Next Step](#next-step) to a event (like a button click), every time the function is called, the next step of the label is executed.
+Basically the idea of the life cycle of the game is:

+* The game starts by [calling a label](#call-a-label).
+The first step of the label will be executed automatically.
+* After that, connecting the function [Next Step](#next-step) to a event (like a button click), every time the function is called, the next step of the label is executed.
 Some steps could start other labels.
-The game will end only when all the steps are completed.
+* The game will end only when all the steps are completed.

 ## Label